Therapy for Highly Sensitive People

 How therapy helps HSPs

-Through therapy, my goal is to help you learn the tools & strategies you need to thrive in in this noisy world and transform your relationship with your sensitivity.
+Through therapy, my goal is to help you transform your relationship with your sensitivity and learn the tools & strategies you need to thrive in an increasingly loud world.

-Therapy isn’t ‘one-size-fits-all’, it’s customized to meet you where you are and help you move from there to where you want to be.
-While the process looks different for everyone, here’s some of the benefits past clients have experienced from our work:
+I adjust my approach with each client to first meet you where you are and then support you in moving from there to where you want to be.
+While the process looks different for everyone, there are some common changes clients have experienced from our work, including:

 Greater ability to manage feelings of overwhelm.